Professional brand and networking Thought Leadership and Content Creation

 The Result at Work

-When the Amygdala takes over, it basically shuts down your Prefrontal Cortex (the thinking, planning part of your brain).
-This stops you from thinking clearly and communicating well, which is why you feel like you "have nothing original to say"—your logical brain is offline.
+When the Amygdala takes over, it shuts down your Prefrontal Cortex (the thinking, planning part of your brain).
+This stops you from thinking clearly and communicating well, which is why you feel like you "have nothing original to say."
+Your logical brain has gone quiet.

 Why Structure Helps